xlladdins/xll/docs/Excel4Macros/CHECK.COMMAND.md

 **Remarks**

--   The check mark doesn\'t affect execution of the command.
+  - > The check mark doesn't affect execution of the command.
 Microsoft
     > Excel automatically adds and deletes check marks to some commands,
     > such as the name of the active workbook in the Window menu.
 If you
     > have assigned a check mark to a built-in command that Microsoft
-    > Excel automatically changes in response to the user\'s actions,
+    > Excel automatically changes in response to the user's actions, the
-    > the check mark will be added or removed as appropriate, and any
+    > check mark will be added or removed as appropriate, and any check
-    > check marks you have added or deleted with CHECK.COMMAND will be
+    > marks you have added or deleted with CHECK.COMMAND will be
     > ignored.

--   If you use CHECK.COMMAND with a command on a Microsoft Excel version
+  - > If you use CHECK.COMMAND with a command on a Microsoft Excel
-    > 4.0 menu bar, the corresponding command on the Microsoft Excel
+    > version 4.0 menu bar, the corresponding command on the Microsoft
-    > version 5.0 or later menu bar will not be effected.
+    > Excel version 5.0 or later menu bar will not be effected.

 >